Debalent/Finthos/APP-STORE-DEPLOYMENT-VISUAL-GUIDE.md

 Advanced analytics, API integration, and white-label solutions.

 TRUSTED BY BUSINESSES WORLDWIDE
-Join thousands of businesses who rely on PeoplePay for their payment infrastructure.
+Join thousands of businesses who rely on Finthos for their payment infrastructure.

 Download now and transform how you handle money.
 ```